huttonjd/ToastExample/README.md

 It uses an interface service called IToast that its corresponding Dependency Service implementation is in Android and iOS.

-NOTE: Got most of the code from [LeoAndo's DependencyServiceToastSample](https://github.com/LeoAndo/xamarin-forms-toast-snackbar-samples/tree/main/DependencyServiceToastSample)
+NOTE: Got most of the code from
+<a href="https://github.com/LeoAndo/xamarin-forms-toast-snackbar-samples/tree/main/DependencyServiceToastSample" target="_blank">LeoAndo's DependencyServiceToastSample</a>

 ## What are the items that make this work